Dasatinib Viatris (Dasatinib)

 Dosage Instructions

-The usual starting dose is 100 mg once daily (either as one 100 mg tablet or two 50 mg tablets).
-Some patients may require an alternative starting dose of 140 mg daily taken as two 70 mg tablets.
-The entire dose should be taken at one time.
-Swallow the tablets whole with a full glass of water.
-Do not break, cut, chew or crush the tablet.
-Do not take with grapefruit or grapefruit juice.
+The usual starting dose is 100 mg once daily, taken as one 100 mg tablet or two 50 mg tablets.
+Some patients may start with 140 mg daily as two 70 mg tablets.
+Always take the full dose at once, either in the morning or evening.

 What If You Miss a Dose?